Apifarms/apifarms.github.io/src/pages/seeds/index.md

 Deer resistant flower mixes are also available.

-We generally plant 125g of flower mix per 90 square meter.
-These mixes are a great solution.

-To be sowed at 125g per 90 sq. m.
-(1/4lb per 1000 sq. ft.).
-The mixes are all unique and easy to care for.
-Most of them sow themselves for the years to come.
-These mixes are a great solution to bringing back life into it be your backyards, fields and municipalities.
-Please contact us for more information, we have an agricultural technician to assist with any questions.
+We generally plant 125g of flower mix per 90 square meters.
+These mixes are a great solution to bringing back life into your backyards, fields and municipalities.
+Please [contact us](./contact/) for more information.

 <div class="row" style="margin:2rem; 0">